Cat Pose

 Cautions

-- Do not force chin to chest
+- Don't force the chin to chest

 Avoid this pose if you have: